 Some people are better off on benefits...it’s also the culture because with some of these incapacity benefit customers...a young person’s dad has done alright on incapacity benefit and so that’s what they do – they’ll say they’ve got a bad back.
 So it’s to try and break that cycle.
 (Jobcentre adviser, 04/2/2011)

+Whether struggling to support the young people, or acquiescing to deficit populist views of them, in terms of our overall argument, personal advisers (counsellors, youth workers, managers and adult educators), were often frustrated as much as the young people in their inability to handle the legitimation crisis—and in that regard they were being co-opted in precarious ways as well.

-But, whilst research evidence shows the vast majority of people actively want to work even when being in a job provides little financial premium over and above unemployment (see Shildrick et al., 2012), welfare policy is increasingly predicated upon the assumption that punitive action is necessary to drive the unemployed back into the labour market (BBC, 2014).
+While research shows the vast majority of young unemployed people actively want to work even when being in a job provides little financial premium over and above unemployment (see Shildrick et al., 2012), welfare policy is increasingly predicated upon the assumption that punitive action is necessary to drive the unemployed back into the labour market (BBC, 2014).
 Such beliefs are often underpinned by claims that that welfare benefits are too generous and the fieldwork reported in this paper took place during a period of severe welfare cuts.
-We saw certain participants were forced into a state bordering absolute poverty.
+We saw certain participants were being forced into a state bordering on absolute poverty.

 [W]hat the fuck do you expect me to do?
 I’m spiralling downwards.
 I can’t even live.
 I can’t even stay in my own flat because it’s unliveable.
 No gas, no electric, no food.
 Jack shit!
 (Jasmine, 18/12/2012)

-Poverty can also act as an obstacle to labour market participation and some the young people who participated in the research could not afford bus fares to get to job interviews or training courses, or to attend work until they received their first pay packet.
+Poverty can also act as an obstacle to labour market participation and some of the young people who participated in the research could not afford bus fares to get to job interviews or training courses, or to attend work until they received their first pay packet.
 A lack of resources also presented barriers to participation in less overt ways too.
 For example, whilst some might regard access to a computer as something of a luxury, increasingly job applications and benefit claims are conducted on-line and lack of internet access was a real hindrance for many participants seeking work.
 It was also evident that, for many participants, finding a job was as problematic as being unemployed.
-Here we turn once again to Jasmine and her experiences of working for as a care assistant for H-Care, a company providing care to the elderly in their own homes.
+Here we turn again to Jasmine and her experiences of working as a care assistant for H-Care, a company providing care to the elderly in their own homes.

 Jasmine left H-Care...after questioning a pay packet – she felt she was underpaid...Jasmine shows me her final pay slip: her pay was docked by £60 for training.
 There is also a pen mark at the top of her pay slip which states that £5 was deducted for the loss of a staff handbook...
 (Field notes, 29/2/2012)